Kids sleep-overs & slumber parties

-Many of us with children host a sleep-over at one point in time or even frequently.
+Many of us with children host a sleep-over at one point or another.
 Here are some tips on how to make their night more comfortable, even if they don’t sleep through the entire night!

 Think about the occasion for the sleep-over